 5. don’t let the buck stop with you

-asking for help means being prepared to help others when the time comes. you can’t stay on the receiving end forever. the only way to establish legitimately helpful relationships with people and earning their respect at the same time is by being as kind and generous as you expect them to be.
+asking for help means being prepared to help others when the time comes. you can’t stay on the receiving end forever. the only way to establish legitimately helpful relationships with people and earn their respect at the same time is by being as kind and generous as you expect them to be.

 this is one of the most important parts of the helpfulness equation. if you consistently ask others for help addressing your problems, there will come a time when they need you, too. failing to make yourself available will lead to them branding you a selfish, manipulative person.

 this doesn’t mean that you have to automatically oblige any request that someone makes of you, just because they helped you in the past. sometimes it simply isn’t feasible, practical, or possible to do what you’ve been asked. but you can carry generosity forward in other ways, perhaps by finding the right person for the requested task and asking them.